-Place Forget-Me-Not in a south or east-facing window, where they receive full or partial sunlight.
+Place Forget-Me-Not in a window where they receive full or partial sunlight.

-Remove the plants' spent, or old, flowers, at their stems, pinching them off with your fingernails.
-Throw away the removed flowers.
+Remove the plants' spent or old flowers at their stems, pinching them off with your fingernails.
+Then, throw away the removed flowers.
 Removing spent flowers encourages new blooms to form.

 Fertilize the Forget-Me-Not once each month only if their leaves appear wilted or yellow or the plants grow very slowly during spring or summer.
-Mix 1 teaspoon of 5-10-10, water-soluble fertilizer with 1 gallon of water, and use the mixture to fertilize the plants in place of one watering session, applying only the amount you normally would use to water the plants.
-Don't fertilize during winter while the plants are dormant.
+Mix one teaspoon of 5-10-10 water-soluble fertilizer with 1 gallon of water.
+Use the mixture to fertilize the plants in place of one watering session, applying only the amount you usually would use to water the plants.
+Don't feed during winter while the plants are dormant.

-Trim off all dead foliage and dead stems throughout the growing season as well as during winter after the plants die back.
+Trim off all dead foliage and stems throughout the growing season and during winter after the plants die back.
 Use pruning shears or scissors for the task.

-If starting off Forget-Me-Not and other Myosotis plants indoors then start about 2 months in advance.
+If starting off Forget-Me-Not and other Myosotis plants indoors, then start about two months in advance.
 The seeds of Forget-Me-Not should be sown in vermiculite.
 It will take from one to four weeks to germinate at 64 to 68 degrees Fahrenheit (18 to 20 degrees Celsius) in the dark.
-It is necessary to water the Forget-Me-Nots from below to stop them rotting.
-Once seedlings are ready transplant into the garden and grow about 6 to 8 inches (15 to 20 cm) apart.
+It is necessary to water the Forget-Me-Nots from below to stop them rotting once seedlings are ready to transplant into the garden and grow about 6 to 8 inches (15 to 20 cm) apart.

 Pests and Diseases

-Insects and disease are not too common.
-If problems arise, treat early with insecticides or fungicides as appropriate.
+Insects and diseases are not too common.
+However, if problems arise, treat early with insecticides or fungicides as appropriate.